-- You are limited to four appointments the Summer 2021 term (May 3 – August 27)
+- You are limited to five appointments in the Fall 2023 term (September 5 – December 20).

 - If you can no longer attend the appointment you must cancel at least 48 hours in advance of the appointment.
 Failure to cancel 48 hours in advance will result in a 0.5 point penalty being applied to your record at the Writing Centre.
 Cancelling less than 24 hours in advance will incur a 1 point penalty.

 - If you do not cancel a synchronous appointment and do not attend the appointment online or by phone, you will incur a 1 point penalty.

-- If you do not cancel an asynchronous appointment and do not upload your document by the starting time of your booked appointment slot, you will incur a 1 point penalty.
+- If you do not cancel an in-person appointment and do not attend the appointment in-person, you will incur a 1 point penalty.

 - If you are more than ten minutes late, your appointment will be treated as missed and you will incur a 1 point penalty.

 Once you have accumulated 2 penalty points you will be locked out from the Writing Centre booking system, and you will be notified via email.
 Also, any future appointments that were previously booked will be cancelled.